chicoferreira/cg-essay/main.typ

 While these methods significantly enhance visual realism, the scope of this paper does not exhaustively cover all aspects of realistic water simulation.
 Missing components that further improve realism but remain topics for future exploration include:

-- Underwater god rays, fog and volumetric lighting
+- Underwater god rays, fog and volumetric lighting;
-- Dynamic water level-of-detail adjustments
+- Dynamic water level-of-detail adjustments;
-- Water interactions with dynamic objects
+- Water interactions with dynamic objects;
-- Techniques for preventing water rendering inside objects
+- Techniques for preventing water rendering inside buoyant objects;
-- Simulation and rendering of water foam, especially in breaking waves and shorelines
+- Simulation and rendering of water foam, especially in breaking waves and shorelines;
-- Generation and rendering of water spray
+- Generation and rendering of water spray particles.

 Each of these areas offers further avenues for enhancing visual realism and computational efficiency in real-time water rendering.